yimijj/Paper-Making-Instructions/README.md

 ### Instructions
 ##### Step 1 - Prepare Paper
 1. Using a pair of scissors, cut up paper into 1cm x 1cm squares
-  a.
-Note that the smaller the squares, the smoother the paper will be
+- Note that the smaller the squares, the smoother the paper will be